-During the cooler months, I make this vegan soup for us about three times a month.
-We haven’t gotten tired of it.
-It’s a big recipe, for taking to lunch for days etc.
+During the cooler months, I make this vegan soup for us at least monthly.
+It’s a big recipe, for taking to lunch several days etc. (Amounts updated February 2020)

-- 6 cups hot water (start in the kettle while getting everything ready)
+- 4 cups hot water (start heating in the kettle while getting everything ready), to start

-- 2 cups brown, green or black lentils, checked for foreign matter, rinsed and drained
+- 1 cup brown, green or black lentils, checked for foreign matter, rinsed and drained

-- 1/2 cup brown rice or pearl barley (optional)
+- 1/2 cup raw brown rice or pearled barley (optional)

-- 8 oz. frozen chopped greens (spinach, turnip, collard, kale etc.), thawing not necessary
+- 8-10 oz. frozen chopped greens (kale, spinach, turnip, collard etc.), thawing not necessary

 - 1 28 oz can tomatoes, including juice, crushed or diced.
 If whole, then cut up

 - 1-2 cloves garlic, minced

 - 1 medium onion chopped (optional)